SajjadRizvi04/Weather-App/README.md

 This is my first project solely on HTML,CSS aand JS.
-It is a simple Weather App usiing a weather api by openweathermap.com
+It is a simple Weather App using a weather api by openweathermap.com